Helicopter flight controls: Anti-torque pedals

+Later designs known as 'NOTAR' use an air stream to provide anti-torque control instead of a tail rotor.
+This air stream is generated in the fuselage by a small fan or turbine, and directed out of the rear of the tail-boom through vent holes.
+Internal control vanes can vary this flow, allowing the yaw axis to be controlled.
+NOTAR systems are safer than using a spinning tail rotor, and the absence of the rotor also removes its associated drag, potentially increasing efficiency.

 Throttle

 Helicopter rotors are designed to operate at a specific rotational speed.
 The throttle controls the power of the engine, which is connected to the rotor by a transmission.
 The throttle setting must maintain enough engine power to keep the rotor speed within the limits where the rotor produces enough lift for flight.
 In many helicopters, the throttle control is a single or dual motorcycle-style twist grip mounted on the collective control (rotation is opposite of a motorcycle throttle), while some multi-engine helicopters have power levers.

 In many piston engine-powered helicopters, the pilot manipulates the throttle to maintain rotor speed.
 Turbine engine helicopters, and some piston helicopters, use governors or other electro-mechanical control systems to maintain rotor speed and relieve the pilot of routine responsibility for that task.
 (There is normally also a manual reversion available in the event of a governor failure.)